 Archive - News Article

-Community members will band together Sunday in an effort to raise awareness about suicide and honor loved ones who've been impacted by it during the Out of the Darkness Walk.
-More in Monday's Times-Record.
+Community members banded together Sunday in an effort to raise awareness about suicide and honor loved ones who've been impacted by it during the sixth Valley City Out of the Darkness Walk.
+More in Monday's issue of the Times-Record.

 A Valley City teenager was killed early Saturday morning and another injured in an accident near Pingree, N.D.

 According to the Associated Press, 18-year-old Miranda Stephens, the daughter of Russell and Stacy Stephens, was driving a pick-up truck and swerved to avoid a deer on a gravel road a few miles north of Pingree just after 1:30.
 The pickup entered the ditched and rolled, evicting the young woman.
 She was pronounced dead at the scene.

 Isaac Valenta, 19, was transported to Jamestown Regional Medical Center with non live-threatening injuries.

 State Sen. George Sinner, Democratic-NPL candidate for the U.S. House seat now held by Rep. Kevin Cramer, visited Valley City on a tour of businesses and appearance at the District 24 D-NPL roundup.
 More in Monday's issue of the Times-Record.